zivlakmilos/magicbook/README.md

 ## Plugins

-Almost all functionality in `magicbook` are written via plugins.
+Almost all functionality in `magicbook` is written via plugins.
 Some plugins come enabled by default, while others need to be enabled to work.
 It's easy to write custom plugins for your book, either by putting plugin files in the book itself (TODO) or by adding existing plugins via NPM (TODO).

 ## Stylesheets